microsoft/MixedReality-Sharing/libs/Matchmaking/docs/index.md

 Matchmaking is a C# .NET Standard 2.0 library.
 It is available as a [NuGet package](insert_link).
 Alternatively, the [Microsoft.MixedReality.Sharing.Matchmaking](../) project can be added to a Visual Studio solution and built from source.

 Currently the library contains a simple system to publish and discover arbitrary resources (application users, shared experiences, or others) on a local network using UDP.
+Check the [project roadmap](../../../docs/manual/roadmap.md) for planned features.

 ## Resource discovery